yshui/log-level-trace/src/2024-08-copy-core-dumps.md

 I wrote a program to parse the core dump and look for this `NT_FILE` component, copy those files, and modify the core dump so the paths would point to where I want them to be.
 I tried it, it did not work.
 Frustratingly, gdb is still trying to look for the library files where they originally were, for some reason.

 I could have stopped here.
-I already have a program that could automatically copy the libraries for me, and do a `set sysroot` in gdb really isn't that bad.
+I already have a program that could automatically copy the libraries for me, and doing a `set sysroot` in gdb really isn't that bad.
 But at this point, my curiosity was piqued, and I must find out what is actually going on.

 ### Debugging the debugger

 I look at the core dump file again with a hex editor, and indeed, there are still paths to the original library file scattered around.
-But unlike `NT_FILE`, this time there seem to be no structure to it.
+But unlike `NT_FILE`, this time there seems to be no structure to it.
 Those paths are just... there.

 How was the debugger able to find them then?
 I tried to read the code, but as you would expect, `gdb` does not have the easiest code base to get into. `lldb` is a little better, but I still didn't know where to start.

 So I attached a debugger, to the debugger.
 (I just think this is funny to say.)

 I want to give `lldb` praise, for how amazingly detailed its logs are.
-I was bare able to get anything out of `gdb`, on the other hand `lldb` literally tells you about every single little thing it does.
+I was barely able to get anything out of `gdb`, on the other hand `lldb` literally tells you about every single little thing it does.
 With the help of that, and a debugger, I was finally able to narrow it down.

 ### Rendezvous with the dynamic linker

-Now let's take a detour.
-You see, finding out what libraries are loaded isn't just a problem when you analysis a core dump.
+Now, we are going to take a little detour.
+You see, finding out what libraries are loaded isn't just a problem when you analyze a core dump.
 The debugger needs to be informed about that when they debug a live program too.
-There is no syscall for loading a library (there _was_ one, long story), it's all done in user space by something called the dynamic linker, which just open the file and map it into memory.
+There is no syscall for loading a library (there _was_ one, long story), it's all done in user space by something called the dynamic linker, which just opens the file and maps it into memory.
 So how could the debugger know when this happens?
 It couldn't just set a breakpoint in the dynamic linker, right?

 As it turned out, yeah it totally could.
 There is such a thing called the "dynamic linker rendezvous" struct, that is located in a predefined location in memory.
 In it, there is a field `r_brk`, which is the memory location where the debugger should put a breakpoint.
 The breakpoint is usually an empty function, which the linker calls every time it is about to load a library.
 Whenever that breakpoint is hit, the debugger knows a new library is loaded.